nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 ## Hotfix 24

-### Recompute missing thumbnails
+### Recompute Missing Thumbnails

 A new operation called `RecomputeThumbnails` has been added and is available for administrators to recompute the thumbnails, mainly the missing ones when errors occurred during conversions.
 A sample call to this operation is:
 ```
 curl -v -H 'Content-Type:application/json' -d '{"params": {"query": "SELECT * FROM Document WHERE ecm:mixinType = \"Thumbnail\" AND thumb:thumbnail/data IS NULL AND ecm:isVersion = 0 AND ecm:isProxy = 0 AND ecm:isTrashed = 0"}, "context": {}}' -u Administrator:Administrator http://localhost:8080/nuxeo/site/automation/RecomputeThumbnails
 ```

-### Date format in CSV importer
+### Date Format in CSV Importer

 Dates in CSV files are using a legacy date format (without time information) `MM/dd/yyyy`.

 However, it is possible to use the W3C date format, that supports time information, by setting the configuration property `nuxeo.csv.import.legacyDateFormat` to `false`:
 ```